 This course is a calculus-based approach to the physics of mechanics.
 The topics include scalars, vectors, and up to vector calculus; the kinematics of translation; force, mass and dynamics of translation; statics, equilibrium, and torque; angular quantities and dynamics of rotation; friction, work, energy and power; impulse and momentum; simple harmonic motion and oscillations; Universal Law of Gravitation; the mechanics of solids and fluids; wave motion and wave equations; sound including Doppler Effect; superposition principle.
-A math review is not included.
 Co-requisite: PH215 (Offered in the fall)